geoffreylitt/convivial-paper/all.md

 	* only works when the user is browsing.
 Should we explore triggers, scheduled scraping?
 	* only has spreadsheet-style functional transformations.
 Should we explore imperative workflows?
 Injecting buttons into pages that do things?
 (Eg, imagine a "save to google maps" button that you can inject into a page)
 	* limited options for how to style injected content, could explore styling (eg, maybe you can restyle a table cell and the styling is reflected when it's injected into the page?)
+	* how much do adapters generalize to many sites?
+We've built X adapters but need to make more
+	* page boundaries, eg scraping multi page results
+	* how do people save scripts and share them with each other?
+TBD
+	* nested data? lean on SIEUFERD?
+	* reduce the number of primitives?
 * still in early development; note the beta release plan (tentative: target public beta availability at the workshop in March?)
 * Could explore automated wrapper induction, building on prior work
 * Want to get more real usage of the tool and run usability studies